python/mypy/docs/source/more_types.rst

    The overload semantics documented above are new as of mypy 0.620.

-   Older versions of mypy used different semantics.
-In particular, overload variants had to different after erasing types and calls to overloaded functions did not use the "pick the first match" rule.
+   Previously, mypy used to perform type erasure on all overload variants.
+For example, the ``summarize`` example from the previous section used to be illegal because ``List[str]`` and ``List[int]`` both erased to just ``List[Any]``.
+   This restriction was removed in mypy 0.620.

+   Mypy also previously used to select the best matching variant using a different algorithm.
+If this algorithm failed to find a match, it would default to returning ``Any``.
+The new algorithm uses the "pick the first match" rule and will fall back to returning ``Any`` only if the input arguments also contain ``Any``.

 .. _async-and-await: